maxpou/maxpou.fr/_drafts/no-more-loop-js.md

 lang: en
 ---

-Few months ago, I start moving my Javascript code from a Oriented Object code to something close to Functional Programming.
+Few months ago, I start moving my Javascript code from a Oriented Object/unorganized code to something much more close to Functional Programming.
 In this paradigm, I found interesting concepts such as immutability and high order functions...

 And few days ago, colleague submit a pull request with a javascript loop.
-And I suddenly remember how far was my last loop in Javascript.
+And I suddenly remember how far was my last loop in Javascript...

-Let's start from the beginning.
-With the following datas:
+Let's start from the beginning, with the following data and a default function:

 ```js
 var heros = [